Five top tips for Christmas tree care

 5. Not too hot, not too cold

-Your tree’s natural habitat at this time of year is out in the cold air, minimize the shock of the relocation and keep your tree happy by giving your tree some good distance from the radiator.
+Your tree’s natural habitat at this time of year is out in the cold air.
+Minimize the shock of relocation and keep your tree happy by placing it a good distance from the radiator and other heat sources.

-Constant heat or fluctuating temperatures can dry your tree out very quickly and if you're planning to put your tree up very early this year, it's vital you keep it away from direct heat.
+Constant heat or fluctuating temperatures can dry your tree out very quickly.
+If you'd like it to stay fresh for as long as possible, it's vital you keep it away from direct heat.

 Ready to buy a quality tree?